How To Fix a Golf Slice 9 Easy Ways (Tutorial)

 Roll Your Forearms

-A big reason you are slicing the golf ball is because you are not rolling over your forearms through your downswing at impact.
-If you keep your forearms open, it keeps the club face open and doesn’t allow you to release through the swing fully.
+You are slicing the golf ball because you are not rolling over your forearms through your downswing at impact.
+Keeping your forearms open keeps the club face open and doesn’t allow you to release through the swing fully.

 Remember, when the club face is open, you will slice the ball.